zinzloun/Infosec-Resources/SaaS/ENISA_NIS2_Compliance_Checklist.md

 # ENISA NIS2 Compliance Checklist for SaaS Company

-This checklist is based on **ENISA – Technical Implementation Guidance on Cybersecurity Risk Management Measures (v1.0, 2025)**.
+This checklist is based on [ENISA – Technical Implementation Guidance on Cybersecurity Risk Management Measures (v1.0, 2025)](https://www.enisa.europa.eu/sites/default/files/2025-06/ENISA_Technical_implementation_guidance_on_cybersecurity_risk_management_measures_version_1.0.pdf)
 Use it as a roadmap to achieve compliance readiness.

 Status legend: